I-2-3-20.Acknowledgment of Notice of Hearing

 A. Acknowledgment Form

-If the acknowledgment form is not returned within 7 days, send a written Reminder to Return Acknowledgment Form) or telephone the claimant or representative (if any) and ask whether they plan to attend the hearing.
-To access the Reminder to Return Acknowledgement Form, access DGS.
-Go to “Notices” and then click on “Notice of Hearing Reminder.”
+If the acknowledgment form is not returned within 7 days, send a written Reminder to Return Acknowledgment Form, or telephone the claimant or representative, if any, to ask whether he or she plans to attend the hearing.
+To generate the Reminder to Return Acknowledgement Form, HO staff will access the template in the Document Generation System (DGS) by selecting “Notices” and “Notice of Hearing Reminder.”

-If the claimant or representative received the notice of hearing and plans to attend the scheduled hearing, ask them to return the HA-504 confirming their intentions.
+If a claimant or representative received the notice of hearing and notified the ALJ in writing that neither the claimant nor the appointed representative (if any) plans to attend the scheduled hearing, HO staff will ask him or her to return the HA-504 confirming the intent to appear.

-If the claimant or representative received the notice of hearing and does not plan to attend the scheduled hearing, but would like to attend a hearing at another time, consider whether there is good cause to postpone the hearing.
+If the claimant or representative received the notice of hearing and does not plan to attend the scheduled hearing, but would like to attend a hearing at another time, the administrative law judge (ALJ) must consider whether there is good cause to postpone the hearing.

-If the claimant or representative say that they did not receive the notice of hearing, verify the address and send a new notice by certified mail with return receipt requested.
-Also send all subsequent correspondence in the same manner.
-Retain the return receipt(s) in the administrative record.
+If the claimant or representative states that he or she did not receive the notice of hearing, HO staff will verify the address and send a new notice by certified mail with return receipt requested.
+HO staff will send any subsequent correspondence in the same manner and retain the return receipt(s) in the claim(s) file.

-We consider a notice to be “received” if either the claimant or the representative receives it.
+A notice is “received” if either the claimant or the representative receives it.

-The certified mail and return receipt procedure may be appropriate where there is a high incidence of nonreceipt of mail in a specific locality.
+The certified mail and return receipt procedure may also be appropriate where there is a high incidence of non-receipt of mail in a specific locality.
 However, the Regional Chief ALJ must approve this procedure in advance.